 Flexible API STandard for E-content NISO (FASTEN)

-The FASTEN Working Group's NISO Recommended Practice was available for public comment through November 30, 2019.
-This document is intended to modernize library-vendor technical interoperability using RESTful Web service APIs and standard mobile application intent calls and solve the problem of multiple vendor methods for integration with discovery platforms, OPACs, patron accounts, etc. Currently, each individual implementation provides a different patron experience which makes it difficult for new users to adopt e-content, and for libraries to support all the variances.
+The FASTEN Working Group's NISO Recommended Practice is intended to modernize library-vendor technical interoperability using RESTful Web service APIs and standard mobile application intent calls and solve the problem of multiple vendor methods for integration with discovery platforms, OPACs, patron accounts, etc. Currently, each individual implementation provides a different patron experience which makes it difficult for new users to adopt e-content, and for libraries to support all the variances.
 The Working Group relied on the Queens Library API Requirements for its initial discussion points and liaised with the BIC LCF to ensure communication in development.

 The tasks undertaken by the Working Group included analysis of user and developer "pain points" and examination of existing library-vendor communication toolsets for potential overlap.
 The group output includes a foundation API set that the library industry can build on to fulfill an array of user and library needs related to authentication, finding and using various types of content and other functional considerations.
 Implementation of the recommendations should ultimately result in users experiencing quicker response times, more flexible item discovery and delivery options, improved information on resource availability, and seamless integration of electronic and physical resources.

-The Working Group is finalizing the finer points of responses to the public comments and expects to make the final document available for topic committee review and NISO publication in Q2.
-Co-chair Josh Weisman discussed the work on the December Open Teleconference.
+The Working Group is finalizing the finer points of responses to the public comments and expects to make the final document available for topic committee review and NISO publication in late 2021.

 Knowledge Bases And Related Tools (KBART) Standing Committee